mantidproject/mantid/docs/source/algorithms/RenameWorkspace-v1.rst

     The name of the monitor workspace attached to workspace: NameB| Is:  NameB_monitors|
     *********************************************************************

-**Example - Setting override on and off:**
+**Example - Setting Overwrite on and off:**

-.. testcode:: ExOverrideExisting
+.. testcode:: ExOverwriteExisting

    #Clear the ADS before starting
    AnalysisDataService.clear()